Disclaimer: This food was provided to me free of charge; all opinions are my own.

 Atticus Pies is an awesome new dessert spot that is a cross between the ice cream sandwiches of Diddy Riese and the fantastic pies of House of Pies.
-With a second location that just opened a few weeks ago, this humble creamery/pie shop is poised to become a go to sweets spot in Los Angeles.
-I got a chance to head down there for a tasting at the new location a few days ago and here is what I found.
+With a second location that just opened a few weeks ago (in 2015), this humble creamery/pie shop is poised to become a go-to sweets spot in Los Angeles.
+I got a chance to head down there for a tasting at the new location a few days ago, and here is what I found.

 - Cost: Around $5 for most things

 - Location: 6015 W 3rd St, Los Angeles, CA 90036

 - Parking: Available on the street and in the parking lot

 After arriving at the small shop on 3rd St, I was able to find street parking right in front of the restaurant for about a $1.50 an hour.

 The shop itself has a fun, eclectic design with lots of outdoor seating in astroturf to make you feel like you are not in the city while enjoying the pies.
 The interior is big and open with lots of grey and wood tones, and I found it to be a pleasant place to relax.

 When you enter, they even give you a small pie sample, much like what you would get at an ice cream shop, which was a neat touch ( I am not sure if this is just because they opened or if this always happens).
 Since I was there for a tasting, I got to try a bunch of different things, so here is what I considered my favorites.

 Honey Honeycomb – Honestly, this was my favorite thing in the whole shop.
 The strong honey flavor is absolutely fantastic, and the creamy yet light ice cream is the perfect delivery method for this taste.
 I would recommend grabbing an ice cream sandwich with two chocolate chip cookies and the honeycomb ice cream in between; you can thank me later.